-Decking is a fabulous way to enhance your garden space, it can be used to zone an area that’s purely for outdoor dining, or to create a low-maintenance space if you don’t want a lawn.
+Small garden decking ideas are a fabulous way to enhance your outdoor space.
+Your deck can be used to zone an area that’s purely for outdoor dining, or to create a low-maintenance space if you don’t want a lawn.

-You can also use it as a path area from the top to the bottom of your garden.
-The beauty of decking too, is that you can add to it – so you can start small and then create a larger area that could include balustrades and even a small fence to provide a more sheltered space to enjoy more months of the year.
+You can also use decking as a path area through your backyard.
+The beauty of most deck ideas is that you can add to them – so you can start small, and then create a larger area that could include balustrades and even a small fence to provide a more sheltered space to enjoy more months of the year.

-If your garden slopes you can have raised decking with steps down to the lower part and use underneath the decking for storage – it’s so versatile, whatever sized garden you have.
+If your yard slopes, you can have a raised deck with steps down to the lower part and use the area underneath the decking for storage – decking is one of the most versatile garden structures around, whatever sized space you have.

 Small garden decking ideas